apache/atlas/docs/src/documents/Hook/HookHBase.md

 For list of configuration supported by Kafka producer, please refer to [Kafka Producer Configs](http://kafka.apache.org/documentation/#producerconfigs)

 ## NOTES
-   * Only the namespace, table and column-family create/update/ delete operations are captured by Atlas HBase hook.
+   * Only the namespace, table and column-family create/update/delete operations are captured by Atlas HBase hook.
 Changes to columns are be captured.

 ## Importing HBase Metadata
 Apache Atlas provides a command-line utility, import-hbase.sh, to import metadata of Apache HBase namespaces and tables into Apache Atlas.
-This utility can be used to initialize Apache Atlas with namespaces/tables present in a Apache HBase cluster.
+This utility can be used to initialize Apache Atlas with namespaces/tables present in an Apache HBase cluster.
 This utility supports importing metadata of a specific table, tables in a specific namespace or all tables.

 <SyntaxHighlighter wrapLines={true} language="java" style={theme.dark}>